uga-libraries/format-report/documentation/archive_reports_workflow.md

    - ARCHive-Formats-Analysis_Risk.xlsx

+2. Verify the contents of the report look reasonable.
+   All sheets should have data, images and video should be the most common formats, departments with born-digital will have more formats and more at higher risk, etc.

-2. Using a previous year's narrative report as a template, make the narrative report for this year. [detailed instructions TBD]
+3. Using a previous year's narrative report as a template, make the narrative report for this year. [detailed instructions TBD]

 ## Create Department Reports